Aerish369/CS50W-Project2-Commerce/readme.md

 ## Commerce - CS50W Project 2

+Note: This project was completed as an assignment for CS50W Lecture 2.

+### General Info

 An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist".
 The highest bidder wins the listed item.

+## Technologies

+- python 3.12.3
+- django 5.0.6
+- HTML 5
+- CSS 3
+- Sqlite
+## Features

+- List any item and sell it online
+- Buy any listed item by biddig highest
+- Filter listing by categories, add item to watchlist and more
 ## Run locally

 Clone the project